Benefit from exclusive promotions and VIP perks Free Membership!

 Set at the foot of the Slieve Bloom Mountains in the center of Ireland, Ballyfin is a place of history and romance, tranquility, and great natural beauty.
 The house has long been admired as the most lavish Regency mansion in Ireland, and after eight years of restoration, Ballyfin re-opened in May 2011 as a 5-star country house hotel like no other.
 Offering the very best of Irish hospitality in the most beautiful surroundings imaginable.
 With only fifteen rooms for the 600-acre estate, this 5-star luxury hotel is the perfect place for a break from the modern world's stresses and provides discretion and privacy like few other destinations.
 With just 15 bedrooms, it is also the ideal place to take over for an extraordinary celebration.

-The estate is fabled for its natural and human-made beauties.
+Is fabled for its natural and human-made beauties.
 As the house is open to residents only, Ballyfin offers a perfect opportunity for rest, tranquillity, and outdoor activities.
-At Ballyfin, stone walls enclose 600 acres of parkland, a lake and ancient woods, delightful garden buildings, follies and grottoes.
-The landscape, laid out in the mid-eighteenth century, is among the finest examples in Ireland of the natural style of gardening inspired by 'Capability’ Brown.
+At Ballyfin, stone walls enclose 600 acres of parkland, a lake, ancient woods, delightful garden buildings, follies, and grottoes.
+The landscape, laid out in the mid-eighteenth century, is among the finest examples in Ireland of the natural style of gardening inspired by 'Capability Brown.
 Many highlights will keep garden lovers and outdoor enthusiasts exploring for days.
 These include the medieval-style tower, built as a folly in the 1860';s, the walled garden with its formal borders and kitchen gardens, the abundant wildlife to be seen on early morning walks, and the now nearly restored Edwardian rock garden.

 At Ballyfin, the rooms' architectural splendor and their historical resonances combine with the food to make truly memorable dining experiences.
 Guests dine at individual tables unless a preference is expressed to dine with other guests.
-The Ballyfin Bar Discreetly hidden away in the former Servants'; Hall downstairs, the Ballyfin Bar is the perfect place to enjoy the convivial hospitality for which Ireland is famed.
-The relaxed atmosphere is perfect for a quiet drink and the chance to admire some of Ballyfin's collection of contemporary Irish art.
+The Ballyfin Bar is Discreetly hidden away in the former Servants'; Hall downstairs.
+The Ballyfin Bar is the perfect place to enjoy the convivial hospitality for which Ireland is famed.
+The relaxed atmosphere is perfect for a quiet drink and the chance to admire some of Ballyfin's collections of contemporary Irish art.
 On a summer's day, the bar opens out onto the former Kitchen Yard, which is now laid out as a courtyard garden.